Murder of Mona Tinsley: Assistance of Scotland Yard

 Although Nodder refused to divulge the whereabouts of Mona's body, police were certain the child was dead.
 Following the completion of the search of Peacehaven and the vicinity of the premises, police—again assisted by hundreds of volunteers and several search dogs—expanded the search radius for Mona's body to the surrounding countryside.
 Both local and national media devoted extensive coverage pertaining to the investigation, publishing a photograph and physical description of the child and appealing for assistance from the public.

-After three weeks, the Chief Constable of Newark, Harry Barnes, decided to seek the assistance of Scotland Yard.
+After three weeks, Chief Constable Harry Barnes decided to seek the assistance of Scotland Yard.
 On 25 January, Chief Inspector Leonard Burt and a Detective Sergeant Skardon arrived in Hayton, and the two immediately organised an extensive search of every house, drain, ditch and pond within three miles of Peacehaven.
 This search was at the time one of the most extensive in British police history, although it would ultimately prove fruitless.
 Before Chief Inspector Burt and his colleague left Hayton, they informed their counterparts of their conviction Mona's body had been thrown into the River Idle, and of their fears the child's body may have been swept into the North Sea.

 "As I took it [Mona's silk dress] from its wrappings and held the soft material in my hands, I knew at once that Mona was dead ...
 Mona spoke to me, saying she had been taken to a small house where she had been strangled.
 She gave me a picture of a house, with a water-filled ditch on one side, a field at its back, a church close by, and an inn within sight.
 In my vision ...
 I was taken to a graveyard, over a bridge, and across some fields to a river beyond.
 There I stopped, unable to go further."

 — Section of spiritualist medium Estelle Roberts' recollections of her communications with Mona Tinsley, as published in her biography, Fifty Years a Medium.